The Set-Cover game and nonmeasurable unions: Some implications of the main Theorem

 \begin{corollary} Let $\I$ be the $\sigma$-ideal of meager sets in a Polish space $X$.
 For any point-finite subfamily $\J\subseteq\I$, there exists a Cantor scheme $(\mathcal J_s)_{s\in 2^{<\w}}$ with $\J_\emptyset=\J$ and a decreasing sequence of regular closed sets $(B_n)_{n\in\w}$ in $X$ such that \begin{enumerate} \item for any non-meager Borel set $A\subseteq X$ there exists $n\in\w$ such that $A\setminus B_n$ is non-meager; \item $\bigcap_{n\in\w}B_n$ is nowhere dense in $X$; \item for any $n\in\w$ and $s\in 2^n$ the set $\bigcup\J_s\setminus B_n$ contains no non-meager Borel subset of $X$; \item If $X$ is compact, then for every neighborhood $U\subseteq X$ of $\bigcap_{n\in\w}B_n$ there exists $n\in\w$ such that $B_n\subseteq U$. \end{enumerate} \end{corollary}

-\begin{proof} Let $\mathcal B$ be the family of Borel sets in $X$.
-This family is multiplicative, $\I$-winning, and $\I$-Lindel\"of.
-By Corollary~\ref{c:main2}, there exists a decreasing sequence of Borel sets $(A_n)_{n\in\w}$ such that \begin{enumerate} \item[(i)] for any non-meager Borel set $A\subseteq X$ there exists $n\in\w$ such that $A\setminus A_n$ is non-meager; \item[(ii)] for any $n\in\w$ and $s\in 2^n$ the set $\bigcup\J_s\setminus A_n$ contains no non-meager Borel subsets of $X$. \end{enumerate}
+\begin{proof} By Theorem~\ref{t:Polishable} and Propositions~\ref{p:Borel2} and \ref{p:Borel}, the family $\mathbf\Delta^1_1(X)$ of all Borel subsets of $X$ is $\I$-winning.
+Since each Borel subset of the Polish space $X$ has the Baire property, the family $\mathbf \Delta^1_1(X)$ is $\I$-ccc and hence $\I$-Lindel\"of.
+By Theorem~\ref{t:main-W}(6), there exists a decreasing sequence of Borel sets $(A_n)_{n\in\w}$ such that \begin{enumerate} \item[(i)] for any non-meager Borel set $A\subseteq X$ there exists $n\in\w$ such that $A\setminus A_n$ is non-meager; \item[(ii)] for any $n\in\w$ and $s\in 2^n$ the set $\bigcup\J_s\setminus A_n$ contains no non-meager Borel subsets of $X$. \end{enumerate}

-For every $n\in\w$ let $B_n$ be the set of all points $x\in X$ such that for every neighborhood $O_x\subseteq X$ the intersection $O_x\cap A_n$ is not meager in $X$.
+For every $n\in\w$ let $B_n$ be the set of all points $x\in X$ such that for every neighborhood $O_x\subseteq X$ of $x$ the intersection $O_x\cap A_n$ is not meager in $X$.
 It is easy to see that the set $B_n$ is regular closed and $A_n\triangle B_n$ is meager.
 The monotonicity of the sequence $(A_n)_{n\in\w}$ implies that the sequence $(B_n)_{n\in\w}$ is decreasing.
-The properties (i),(ii) imply the properties (1)--(3).
-If $X$ is compact, then the condition (4) follows from Theorem 3.10.2(3) in \cite{Eng}. \end{proof}
+The properties (i) and (ii) imply the properties (1) and (3), respectively.
+The property (2) follows from (1) and the closedness of the sets $B_n$.